Malicious script and connection detection

-Page Shield implements different mechanisms to determine if a script is malicious.
+Page Shield implements different mechanisms to determine if a script, or a connection made by a script, is malicious.
 These mechanisms are:

 - Malicious URL checks